2011-04-25، 12:54 PM

 Cost-of-living index: 100

 Median monthly rent: $630 (average is $819)

 Percentage of Gen Y residents: 26.9%

-Home to five medical schools, two law schools and Michigan State University, Michigan's capital is a little-known hotbed for young professionals.
-Granted, this Great Lakes community can't quite compare to the larger cities on our list in terms of job prospects or things to do.
+Home to five medical schools, two law schools and Michigan State University, capital is a little-known hotbed for young professionals.
+Granted, this can't quite compare to the larger cities on our list in terms of job prospects or things to do.
 But it has a relatively low cost of living.
 And its youthful population, downtown renewal projects, and emerging technology sector make Lansing a stand-out in mid-sized cities.